Texas waterfall hikes

 While technically outside of Texas, Turner Falls is a popular waterfall trip for many Texans, and I included it because it is a relatively short drive from Dallas.
 As the largest waterfall in Oklahoma, it cascades 77 feet into a natural swimming pool, making it a favorite spot for both relaxation and recreation.

 The surrounding area, part of the Arbuckle Mountains, offers hiking trails, caves, and campsites, allowing visitors to immerse themselves in the beauty of the great outdoors.
-With its breathtaking views and plethora of activities, Turner Falls is a must-visit for anyone craving an adventure in nature.
+With its breathtaking views and plenty of activities, Turner Falls is a must-visit for anyone craving an adventure in nature.

 Wolf Creek Lake Waterfall in Palestine has had the waterfall and dam area closed to the public since June 1, 2021 after a collapse created unsafe conditions.
 Wolf Creek Lake still has other public amenities, but the waterfall itself should not be recommended as an active waterfall stop.